Folkwise-io/MintbeanplatformV3-backend/README.md

 };
 ```

 Remember to run `yarn gen-types` after every schema change, to ensure `tsTypes` is up to date.
+The command is automatically run if you're in hot-reload/watch mode with `yarn dev`.

 #### Adding new schemas